-This course emphasizes population-focused nursing and community-oriented approaches to understanding and addressing public health concerns.
+(Pre-requisite: Completion of NURS 4373 or 4382, 4380, 4381) This course emphasizes population-focused nursing and community-oriented approaches to understanding and addressing public health concerns.
 The focus is on the concepts of population health assessment, planning, implementation, and evaluation of programs to improve community health.
-(Pre-requisite: Completion of 4373 or 4382, 4380, 4381).

 4377.
-Risk Analysis and Implications for Practice
+Risk Analysis and Implications for Practice (CL) (3:2.5:0.5 O)

-3:3:0 WB)

-This course introduces the student to systems analysis as it relates to patient safety and risks reduction.
+(Pre-requisite: Competition of NURS 4374 or 4378, 4380, 4373 or 4382) This course introduces the student to systems analysis as it relates to patient safety and risks reduction.
 Content will cover the role of the interprofessional healthcare team in identifying potential factors which lead to adverse medication events.
 Resources at the organizational, federal, state, and private level are reviewed in developing strategies that ensure care for vulnerable populations.
-(Pre-requisite: Competition of 4374 or 4378, 4380, 4373 or 4382).

 4380.
-Nature of Nursing Theory (3:3:0 WB)
+Nature of Nursing Theory (3:3:0 O)